How to Lose Bankruptcy

 More than 7000 folk gathered from across Europe for his funeral.

-#These quotes and adapted story are from Brennan Manning - The Signature of Jesus (Colorado Springs: Multnomah Books 2005) 98-99
+#This quote and adapted story are found in Brennan Manning - The Signature of Jesus (Colorado Springs: Multnomah Books 2005) 98-99